-As the result, no Group entity bears any currency risk at its own level.
+As a result, no Group entity (except CM-CIC Marchés) bears any currency risk at its own level.
 The holding company is responsible for clearing foreign currency positions daily and monthly via the market.

 A specific foreign currency position limit is assigned only to CM-CIC Marchés' capital markets business.